-Commands · Cloudflare Workers docs
+Commands

 =https://github.com/cloudflare/worker-template

-- GitHub URL of the repo to use as the template for generating the project.
+- The GitHub URL of the repository to use as the template for generating the project.

 --type=$TYPE